Chromatography: Affinity chromatography

 Affinity chromatography is based on selective non-covalent interaction between an analyte and specific molecules.
 It is very specific, but not very robust.
 It is often used in biochemistry in the purification of proteins bound to tags.
 These fusion proteins are labeled with compounds such as His-tags, biotin or antigens, which bind to the stationary phase specifically.
 After purification, these tags are usually removed and the pure protein is obtained.

-Affinity chromatography often utilizes a biomolecule's affinity for a metal (Zn, Cu, Fe, etc.).
-Columns are often manually prepared.
-Traditional affinity columns are used as a preparative step to flush out unwanted biomolecules.
+Affinity chromatography often utilizes a biomolecule's affinity for the cations of a metal (Zn, Cu, Fe, etc.).
+Columns are often manually prepared and could be designed specifically for the proteins of interest.
+Traditional affinity columns are used as a preparative step to flush out unwanted biomolecules, or as a primary step in analyzing a protein with unknown physical properties.

 However, liquid chromatography techniques exist that do utilize affinity chromatography properties.
 Immobilized metal affinity chromatography (IMAC) is useful to separate the aforementioned molecules based on the relative affinity for the metal.
 Often these columns can be loaded with different metals to create a column with a targeted affinity.